Recognition of Seifert fibered spaces with boundary is in NP: Recognising circle bundles over surfaces with boundary is in NP

-Thanks to work of Agol, Hass and Thurston, there is a polynomial time algorithm that, given a normal surface in a triangulation as a vector, computes its homeomorphism type.
-Lackenby, Haraway and Hoffman use it to quickly cut triangulations along normal surfaces.
+Agol, Hass and Thurston~\cite{AgolHassThurston} created a polynomial time algorithm that, given a normal surface in a triangulation as a vector, computes its topology.
+Lackenby, Haraway and Hoffman have used it to quickly cut triangulations along normal surfaces.

 \begin{prop}[Corollary 17~\cite{AgolHassThurston}] Let $M$ be a 3-manifold with a triangulation $\mathcal{T}$ and let $F$ be a normal surface in $M$.
-There is a procedure for counting the number of components of $F$ and determining the topology of each component that runs in time polynomial in $|\mathcal{T}|\log w(F)$. \end{prop}
+There is a procedure for counting the number of components of $F$ and determining the topology of each component that runs in time polynomial in $\norm{\mathcal{T}}\log w(F)$, where $w(F)$ is the edge weight of $F$. \end{prop}

-\begin{prop}[Proposition 13~\cite{HarawayHoffman}] There is an algorithm that takes as its input both a compact connected orientable triangulation $\mathcal{T}$ and a connected normal surface $S$ in $\mathcal{T}$ given as a vector, and provides as its output a triangulation of an exterior of $S$ whose size is bounded by a polynomial in $|\mathcal{T}|$, $\log w(S)$, and the Euler characteristic of $S$, and runs in time polynomial in those same three parameters. \end{prop}
+The edge weight $w(F)$ for a normal surface in a triangulation is at most $4s(F)$ -- the bound is obtained for a collection of quadrilaterals in a single tetrahedron.

-\begin{corr} There is an algorithm that takes as its input both a compact connected orientable triangulation $\mathcal{T}$ of a 3-manifold $M$ and a (possibly disconnected) normal surface $S$ in $\mathcal{T}$ given as a vector, such that no two components of $S$ are normally isotopic, and provides as its output a triangulation of $M\backslash\backslash S$ whose size is bounded by a polynomial in $|\mathcal{T}|$, $\log w(S)$, and the minimal Euler characteristic of the components of $S$, and runs in time polynomial in those same three parameters.
-It also produces normal surface vectors for each component of the boundary of the copy of the double of $S$ in $\del (M\backslash\backslash S)$. \end{corr}
+\begin{lemma} There is an algorithm that takes as its input both a triangulation $\mathcal{T}$ of a compact orientable 3-manifold $M$ and a (possibly disconnected) orientable normal surface $F$ in $\mathcal{T}$ given as a vector, such that no two components of $F$ are normally isotopic, and provides as its output a triangulation of $M\backslash\backslash F$ whose size is bounded by a polynomial in $\norm{\mathcal{T}}$, $\log w(F)$, and the minimal Euler characteristic of the components of $F$, and runs in time polynomial in those same three parameters.
+It also produces normal surface vectors for each component of the boundary of the copy of the double of $F$ in $\del (M\backslash\backslash F)$. \end{lemma}

-\begin{proof} Note that by Kneser-Haken finiteness there are at most $61|\mathcal{T}|$ components of $S$.
-Cut along $S$, applying Proposition~\ref{prop:cutalongsurfacetriangulation} at each step.
-The construction of the triangulation in Proposition~\ref{prop:cutalongsurfacetriangulation} follows Lackenby's argument in Theorem 9.2 of~\cite{LackenbyCertificationKnottedness}, which is in the setting of sutured manifolds, and keeping track of the boundary of the surface we cut along rather than of some new sutures does not significantly modify the argument.
-We perform $O(|\mathcal{T}|)$ steps, each of which takes time that is at most polynomial in $|\mathcal{T}|$, $\log w(S)$ and the minimal Euler characteristic of the components of $S$. \end{proof}